best100z/129_project/README.md

 # 129_project
-This is a project for scanning and mapping
+This is a project for scanning and mapping, where I am using a IR sensor
 ## Data collection